 A very common offense prosecuted in California is petty theft, which a lot of the time is simply shoplifting.
 In California, any stolen goods that are worth $950 or under, and are not taken directly from the owner (such as their clothing or body) fall under the branch of petty theft.
 Similarly, anything over $950 is considered grand theft.
 If you are facing petty theft charges in Los Angeles County, contact a Los Angeles petty theft attorney right away.

 On the scale of theft crimes, petty theft falls as one of the least serious crimes due to the small value of the stolen items and it being a non-violent crime.
-However, it can still cost you great legal consequences, which is why it’s important to have an attorney representing you.
+However, it can still cost you great legal consequences, which is why it’s important to have a lawyer with experience in petty theft cases representing you.

 If you’ve been charged with petty theft, call the Law Offices of William Kroger for a free consultation at 323-655-5700.
 You want to avoid having a criminal record or spending time in jail.
 Let us help you avoid criminal prosecution.What is Petty Theft?

 One of the most common offenses that can be charged as petty theft is shoplifting.
 Shoplifting is so often caught because stores have invested a great amount of money into monitoring their inventory.
 Businesses like Nordstrom and Macy’s, where a great deal of shoplifting in Los Angeles occurs, have in-store security and cameras in order to catch shoplifting perpetrators.